Behaviour is a Form of Communication.

 - Provision for a range of reading age levels and capabilities

 BehaviourNet is leading the development of a cloud-based learning platform with a core focus on the design of customisable learning.
-Creating apps, animation, gamification, simulations, video, and audio as well as using interactive e-learning processes, including virtual courses and other content.
+Creating apps, animation, gamification, simulations, video and audio in addition to using interactive e-learning processes, including virtual courses and other content.

 Personalised learning environments are used to aid CYP access and encourage engagement.
 This is combined with age-appropriate gamification, varied and rich learning content and analysis to support a range of requirements, abilities and learning styles.